karia19/nhl_svelte/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Contributing

+Contributions to the NHL App are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request to this repository.

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).